bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 to a CVS tree.
 LXR is a tool that can cross reference and index source code.

-XXX Does anyone use this stuff any more?
+.. todo:: Does anyone use this stuff any more?

 cvsroot
     The CVS root that most users of your system will be using for 'cvs diff'.
 Used in Patch Viewer ('Diff' option on patches) to figure out where patches are rooted even if users did the 'cvs diff' from different places in the directory structure.
 (NOTE: if your CVS repository is remote and requires a password, you must either ensure the Bugzilla user has done a 'cvs login' or specify the password as part of the CVS root.)
 Leave this blank if you have no CVS repository.